AuthSlimes/AuthSlimes/README.md

 ### 3. Randomly generated color.
-We generate a random color for the slime.
+We generate a random color for the BitSlime.

 ### 4. Unique Slime ID
-The unique Slime ID is placed in our Slime Database to ensure that no two slimes have the same ID.
-The ID will show you the version of the slime.
-For instance, "v1-" means version 1 slimes.
+The unique Slime ID is placed in our BitSlime Database to ensure that no two slimes have the same ID.
+The ID will show you the version of the BitSlime.
+For instance, "v1-" means version 1 BitSlimes.
 ![Lorx_Roqwkd](https://raw.githubusercontent.com/BitSlimes/BitSlime_Project/main/etc/Lorx_Roqwkd_definitions.png)

-More Slime attributes to come in later versions of slime!
+More BitSlime attributes to come in later versions of slime!

 ## Cryptographic Features

+### How to verify the BitSlime Certificate was signed by our Intermediate CA (Slime Signing Intermediate CA)

 [Intermediate CA](https://raw.githubusercontent.com/BitSlimes/BitSlime_Project/main/Slime_Certificate_Authority/IntermediateCA.pem)